 Hydraulic fluid expands as its temperature rises.
 Therefore, it is preferable to check the fluid level at operating temperature (after approximately 30 minutes of truck operation).
-Within 100mm(3.91in) (after 10min) (after 10min)

 To check the fluid level, first park the truck on a level surface and apply the parking brake.
 Put the mast upright in a vertical position and lower the fork carriage fully down.
 Check the hydraulic oil level.
-Keep the oil level above the LOW mark by adding recommended hydraulic fluid
+Keep the oil level above the LOW mark by adding recommended hydraulic fluid only, as required.
+Do not overfill.